-The city of Manila is the capital city of the Philippines.
-Due to its rich history, as it was colonized by the Spaniards in the 16th century, Manila is home to fascinating sightseeing destinations that would show the city's past.
-On this article, we will be journeying around the city of Manila and identify ten of the best sightseeing destinations that could be found in the city.
+The bustling city of Manila is the capital city of the Philippines.
+With a rich and vibrant history, being colonized by the Spaniards in the 16th century, Manila is home to a fascinating range of sightseeing destinations that show the city's past.
+Journey around the city of Manila and see ten of the best sightseeing destinations that can be found in Manila.

-One of the first attractions in Manila which is worth sightseeing is Intramuros.
+One of the first attractions you should head to in Manila is Intramuros.
 This is a historic walled area within the city of Manila which served as the seat of the government when the Philippines was still under the rule of the Spanish Empire.
-Furthermore, it also served as the center of education, economy, and religion of the old Manila.
-Construction of the walls was done in the 16th century under the leadership of Miguel Lopez de Legazpi.
-When sightseeing around Intramuros, you will be able to witness several structures which were built during the Spanish Colonial Period including churches, houses, and forts.
+It also served as the center of education, economy, and religion for the old city of Manila.
+Construction of the walls was finished in the 16th century under the leadership of Miguel Lopez de Legazpi.
+When visiting Intramuros, you'll be able to witness several structures which were built during the Spanish Colonial Period including churches, houses and forts.

 2. San Agustin Church

 Due to its rich Spanish influence, Manila is home to various Roman Catholic Churches.
 The San Agustin Church is one of the most visited churches in Manila located inside Intramuros.
 Consecrated in 1607, the church is under the auspices of the Order of St. Augustine, and was dedicated to St. Augustine.
-When sightseeing around the church, you will be able to see its stunning architecture thas might have been patterned after some temples which were built by the Augustinians in Mexico: from the symmetry of the interiors to the paintings and carvings.
-San Agustin Church has been designated as UNESCO World Heritage Site under the collective title Baroque Churches of the Philippines.
+When walking around the church, you'll be able to see its stunning architecture that mimics different structures built by the Augustinians in Mexico: from the symmetry of the interiors to the paintings and carvings.
+San Agustin Church has been designated as a UNESCO World Heritage Site under the collective title Baroque Churches of the Philippines.

 3. Quiapo Church

-The Quiapo Church, also known as the Minor Basilica of the Black Nazarene and the Parish of Saint John the Baptist, is a basilica that could be found in the city of Manila, particularly in the district of Quiapo.
-It is the home of the Black Nazarene, a dark statue of Jesus who is carrying the cross.
+The Quiapo Church, also known as the Minor Basilica of the Black Nazarene and the Parish of Saint John the Baptist, is a basilica in the district of Quiapo.
+It's the home of the Black Nazarene, a dark-skinned statue of Jesus who is carrying the cross.
 Such statue is said to be miraculous.
 It was founded in 1586 by Fray Antonio de Nombela.
-The church has been constructed in the Baroque style, with its distinctive face with twisted columns on both levels.
+The church has been constructed in a Baroque style, with its distinctive face and twisted columns on both levels.

 4. Manila Cathedral